When Your Buyer Requests Home Inspection Repairs

 When The Buyers Ask For Unreasonable Repair Requests After The Inspection

-You can’t stop your buyers from asking for unreasonable repairs.
-I have seen buyers that want every little picky item repaired.
+You can’t prevent buyers from requesting unreasonable repairs.
+I have seen buyers who want every minor detail repaired.
 It happens.

-Remain calm and talk with your agent about what repairs you should or shouldn’t do based on the current real estate market conditions and your home’s competition.
+Remain calm and discuss with your agent which repairs to make or avoid based on current real estate market conditions and your home’s competitive landscape.
 Remember, everything is a negotiation.

 Some buyers will ask just to see what they can get from you.
 Others may genuinely expect perfection.